mabushelbaia/Botzilla/README.md

 # Botzilla
 A personal discord bot for my server, with a few commands and features.

+> [!NOTE]
->[!NOTE] Feel free to copy the code and use it for your own bot.
+> Feel free to use this code for your own bot as I've already copied most of it from other sources.